sergiye/fb2kindle/readme.md

 To use:
   * Download the latest version from releases
   * There is no installation required, just start executable file from anywhere on your computer
-  * Drag and drop `.fb2` file to an app icon to convert single file with default parameters
+  * Drag and drop any `.fb2` file to an app icon in file explorer to convert single file (with default options)

 ### Start and possible command-line arguments